StatCan/aaw/docs/en/2-Publishing/R-Shiny.md

 # Overview

 R-Shiny is an R package that makes it easy to build interactive web apps in R.

-We handle the R-Shiny server, and it's super easy to get your dashboard onto the platform.
+!!! info "R Shiny App Hosting"
+    We currently do not support hosting R Shiny apps but you are able to create them.
+We want to enable R Shiny app hosting in the future.

 ![Shiny Homepage](../images/readme/shiny_ui.png)